i-ares/styaile-io/README.md

 ## Features

-- **AI-Powered Recommendations**: Utilizes a Python backend to provide intelligent and personalized fashion recommendations.
+- **AI-Powered Recommendations**: Utilizes a Python backend to provide intelligent and personalized fashion recommendations using Generative AI for current and upcoming trends.
 - **Interactive Chat Interface**: A sleek, modal-based chat for receiving style advice and product suggestions.
 - **"Looks" Questionnaire**: A multi-step questionnaire to generate a curated, personalized outfit prompt.
 - **Elegant & Minimalist UI**: A fully responsive design inspired by high-fashion editorial layouts, featuring a custom "Streamster" font for branding and "Inter" for body text.